lovell/sharp/docs/api-output.md

 Write output image data to a file.

-If an explicit output format is not selected, it will be inferred from the extension, with JPEG, PNG, WebP, TIFF, DZI, and libvips' V format supported.
+If an explicit output format is not selected, it will be inferred from the extension, with JPEG, PNG, WebP, AVIF, TIFF, DZI, and libvips' V format supported.
 Note that raw pixel data is only supported for buffer output.

 By default all metadata will be removed, which includes EXIF-based orientation.